Samargithubb/Back-Order-Prediction-Project/README.md

 ## Data Description
 The dataset contains 23 columns or features, and their brief descriptions are as follows:¶
-sku: Unique ID for each product
+-sku: Unique ID for each product
 national_inv: The current inventory level of the the product
 lead_time: The time taken for the supplier to deliver the product to customer
 in_transit_qty: The number of products that are in transit from the supplier to the seller's warehouse